ABC Organic Gardener Magazine latest issue magazine cover.

 Sharing gardening knowledge – and food

-Eliza Henry-Jones reports on a community food project in Victoria that's all about learning to grow food and sharing it with the locals.
+A community food project in Victoria is all about learning to grow food and sharing it with the locals.

 Located 35 kilometres east of Melbourne, is a gardener’s paradise set amongst the Dandenong Ranges.
 A cool climate region known for its temperate rainforests, rich soils, abundant wildlife and local produce, this area is the perfect place to share the joy of growing plants and vegies.
 The Hills Food Frontier (THFF) has created the perfect place for such things with the FLAME community garden, complete with food forest, worm farm and a cupboard of food for those in need.